nico/hack/llvmgnsyncbot/README.md

    and need to be rerun on every build.
 This setting fixes this.
    [More information][1].

+1. On macOS, in System Preferences→Energy Saver, make sure "Prevent computer from sleeping automatically when the display is off" is checked.

 1. Create `~/.ssh/id_rsa.pub` if necessary by running `ssh-keygen -t rsa`, then copy it to the buildlog server with
    `cat ~/.ssh/id_rsa.pub | ssh llvm@45.33.8.238 'cat >> .ssh/authorized_keys'`